niklasramo/dragdoll/docs/docs/draggable.md

 draggable.off('start', id);
 ```

-Removes a listener (based on listener or listener id) from an event.
-The first argument is the event name and the second argument is either the listener function or listener id.
+Removes a listener (based on listener id) from an event.
+The first argument is the event type and the second argument is either the listener id.

 ### stop